-Cash sickness benefits: Must have at least 3 months of contributions in the 12 months immediately before the 6-month period (January-June, April-September, July-December, or October-March) in which the incapacity began.
-The insured must be hospitalized or incapacitated at home for at least 4 days.
+Cash sickness benefits: Must have at least three months of contributions in the 12 months immediately before the six-month period (January-June, April-September, July-December, or October-March) in which the incapacity began.
+The insured must be hospitalized or incapacitated at home for at least four days.
 Medical certification must be provided.

-Cash maternity benefits: Must have at least 3 months of contributions in the 12 months immediately before the 6-month period (January-June, April-September, July-December, or October-March) in which the birth or miscarriage occurred.
-Benefits are paid for up to four births, including miscarriages.
+Cash maternity benefits: Must have at least three months of contributions in the 12 months immediately before the six-month period (January-June, April-September, July-December, or October-March) in which the birth or miscarriage occurred.
+Benefits are paid for up to four pregnancies, including miscarriages.
 Medical certification of the pregnancy and a birth certificate must be provided.

-Medical benefits: Employed persons must have at least 3 months of contributions in the 6 months before hospitalization; contribution conditions are waived for retirees and pensioners.
-Self-employed persons and voluntary contributors must have at least 3 months of contributions in the 6 months before hospitalization if no surgical procedure is involved; 9 months in the 12 months before hospitalization if a surgical procedure is involved.
-No- and low-income persons and overseas workers must have valid ID cards and member data records.
+Medical benefits: Employed persons must have at least three months of contributions in the six months before hospitalization.
+Self-employed persons and voluntarily insured persons must have at least three months of contributions in the six months before hospitalization if no surgical procedure is involved; nine months in the 12 months before hospitalization if a surgical procedure is involved.
+Contribution conditions are waived for registered retirees and pensioners, certain categories of people with low or no income, and overseas workers.